kumarkishoreaws/Ruby_Rails_Project/infrastructure/README.md

-Infrastructure Setup – Ruby on Rails App Deployment using Terraform on AWS
+# Infrastructure Setup – Ruby on Rails App Deployment using Terraform on AWS

 This folder contains Terraform code to deploy the Ruby on Rails (RoR) application in AWS using ECS Fargate, Nginx as a reverse proxy, RDS for PostgreSQL, and S3 for file storage.
 The infrastructure is built following security best practices with private networking and IAM roles — fully automated using Terraform.

+---

-What This Setup Does
+## 📦 What This Setup Provisions

-This setup provisions:

 1. A custom VPC with public and private subnets across two AZs
 2. ECS Cluster with Fargate tasks running two containers:
-3. Rails app container  (port 3000)
+   - **Rails app container** (port 3000)
-4. Nginx container  as reverse proxy (port 80)
+   - **Nginx container** as reverse proxy (port 80)
-5. Application Load Balancer (ALB) in public subnet
+3. Application Load Balancer (ALB) in public subnet
-6 .RDS (PostgreSQL 13.19) instance in private subnet
+4. RDS (PostgreSQL 13.3) instance in private subnet
-7. S3 bucket for file storage (IAM-based access only) 8 .IAM roles for ECS task execution and S3 access
+5. S3 bucket for file storage (IAM-based access only)
+6. IAM roles for ECS task execution and S3 access
-9. NAT Gateway for internet access from private subnets
+7. NAT Gateway for internet access from private subnets

-How to Deploy the Infrastructure
+---

-  Prerequisites
+## 🛠️ Prerequisites

 Make sure the following tools are installed and configured: